bhaaskara/InterviewQA/Git_QA.md

 # How you will do tagging in git?
 We have following command to create tags in git Git tag v0.1

+# What is git checkout
+Switch branch or restore working files

+# what is git push
+Sends the changes to the remote repository
+# what is git commit
+Commits the changes to the HEAD (staging area)
+# what is git add
+adds the file changes to the staging area
+# what is git branch
+Creates a branch
+# what is git fetch
+Fetch the latest history from the remote server and updates the local repo
+# what is git merge
+Joins two or more branches together
+# what is git pull
+Fetch from and integrate with another repository or a local branch (git fetch + git merge)
+# What is git rebase?
+Process of moving or combining a sequence of commits to a new base commit
+# What is git revert?
+To revert a commit that has already been published and made public
+# What is git clone?
+clones the git repository and creates a working copy in the local machine
+# What is the command in git to modify the commit message?
+Use the command “amend” to modify the commit message.